fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

 ## Sampling and data

 We sampled 276 isolates of *B.g. tritici* across Europe and the Mediterranean and whole-genome sequenced their DNA with short reads.
 The sequences can be found here (ADD LINK TO SEQ REPO).
-Additionally, we downloaded previously published, publicly available sequences of *B.g. tritici*, *B.g. triticale*, *B.g. dicocci*, *B.g. secalis* and *B.g. dactylidis* (N = 385) using the `fasterq-dump` (v 3.0.5) method of [SRA tools](https://github.com/ncbi/sra-tools).
+Additionally, we downloaded previously published, publicly available sequences of *B.g. tritici* (N = 375) using the `fasterq-dump` (v 3.0.5) method of [SRA tools](https://github.com/ncbi/sra-tools).
 For example,
 ```
 fasterq-dump --split-files SRR11548116
 ```
 The list of accessions of all downloaded sequences can be found [here](SRA_accessions_before2022+ncsu)

-The metadata of all previously published and newly collected isolates, including sampling location, year of collection and details on their hosts, can be found [here](../Datasets/2022+before2022+2023+ncsu_metadata+fs+admxK7_19032024.csv).
+The metadata of all previously published and newly collected isolates, including sampling location, year of collection and details on their hosts, can be found [here](../Datasets/S1_Data.csv).

 ## Variant calling pipeline